Alfresco/alfresco-transform-core/docs/t-engine-scaling.md

   4. Tika
   5. Misc

-Horizontal Scaling could be achieved for these T-Engines as well - by creating multiple Docker images for each of the T-Engines.
+Horizontal Scaling could be achieved for these T-Engines as well - by creating multiple Docker containers for each of the T-Engines.

 ### Example
 ```yaml